If you’re going through hell, keep on going, Winston Churchill.

 The governing equation for this system is: $x’’ + c(x)x’ + x = 0.$

-To analyze this system in the phase plane, we convert it to state space form by introducing a new variable y’ = x.
+To analyze this system in the phase plane, we convert this into a first-order system by introduction a new variable y’ = x.
 Then, we have:

 $\begin{cases} x’ = y \\ y’ = -x -c(x)y \end{cases}$